Ambulance Emergency Response Optimization in Developing Countries: Policy experiments

-\subsubsection{How much potential demand is lost by ambulance vans restricted the ambulance road network?}
+\subsubsection{How much potential demand is lost by van ambulances restricted to the ambulance road network?}

-The complete network captures an average of 769,790 ambulance and CNG emergency trips per year, while the ambulance road network only captures 225,559 trips per year, representing a potential loss of 544,231 ambulance and CNG (70.7\%) trips.
+The complete network captures an average of 769,790 small ambulance trips per year, while the ambulance road network only captures 225,559 trips per year, representing a potential loss of 544,231 ambulance (70.7\%) trips.
+These numbers represent an upper bound on the true number of ambulance trips because we have implicitly assumed that all available ambulance trips will be captured (in reality, some may be missed).
 Figure~\ref{DL2} visualizes the lost ambulance demand.
 The 530 green nodes are those that capture demand in both the ambulance and complete networks, while the 4,828 blue nodes only capture demand in the complete network and therefore, represent lost demand for the ambulance road network.

-\subsubsection{What is the value of the increased routing flexibility offered by CNG-based response vehicles?}
+\subsubsection{What is the value of the increased routing flexibility offered by small ambulances?}

 Figure~\ref{AC1} displays the response time performance for the current 67 baseline outpost locations and 20 new outpost locations on both the ambulance and complete road networks.
-The median average response time of the current 67 locations on the ambulance road network is 34.1 minutes with a range of 19.0 minutes between the best and worse scenarios.
-CNG-based ambulances located at the same outposts are able to reduce the median response time to 19.7 minutes (a 42.2\% reduction) and reduce the min-max range to 10.5 minutes (a 44.9\% reduction).
-If we consider 20 new outpost locations, we get a similar reduction in average response time of 41.5\%, from 33.7 minutes to 19.7 minutes.
-We also see a similar decrease in variability across the 100 demand scenarios.
+The median response time of the current 67 locations on the ambulance road network is 31.8 minutes over an entire week.
+Small ambulances located at the same outposts are able to reduce the median response time to 28.5 minutes (a 10.1\% reduction).
+If we consider 20 new outpost locations, we get a larger reduction in median response time of 17.8\%, from 34.5 minutes to 28.4 minutes.
+During the busiest time of week, rush hour, the improvements are even larger at 23.7\% and 35.2\% for current and new outpost locations, respectively.
 Figure~\ref{AC2} shows the 20 new outpost locations for both the ambulance (pink nodes) and complete (yellow nodes) road networks.
 The four blue nodes represent outpost locations that are the same in both networks.